AMReX-Codes/amrex/Docs/Notes/DPCPPWishlist.md

 * Recursive function call on device.
 This is very important for ECP WarpX code.

-* Classes that are not standard layout.
+* ~~Classes that are not standard layout.
 The current specification of oneAPI does not support the capture of objects that are not standard layout.
-This includes the following example,
+This includes the following example,~~

   ```
   class A {int a;}; class B {long B;}; class C : A, B {};
   ```

-  AMReX has a data structure called GpuTuple that is built with a pattern like the example shown above.
+  ~~AMReX has a data structure called GpuTuple that is built with a pattern like the example shown above.
 It works in CUDA, but not in DPC++.
-We wish this requirement can be relaxed.
+We wish this requirement can be relaxed.~~

+  This restriction has been relaxed since beta5.

 * Host callback.
 Could DPC++ support appending a host callback function to an ordered queue?